 Idaho Department of Health and Welfare Transition Website

 Kits are available for youth with special health care needs ages 12-15, 16-18, and 18 and up, along with Parent Companion Guides.
 These kits assist youth in ensuring their health needs are focused on as part of transitioning to adulthood.

 The Idaho Department of Health and Welfare's Transition Website can be accessed here: Idaho Department of Health and Welfare Transition to Adulthood

-Click here to see IPUL's two part video created by and for youth volunteers with special health care needs in transition to adulthood.
+Click below to see videos created by and for youth with disabilities and special health care needs in transition to adulthood.